rkd006/Carbonate-Chemistry-Model/README.md

 - plot_carbonates: figure that plots the distribution of carbonate species (H2CO3*, HCO3, CO3)
 - rates: creates a function to calculate the system of ODEs
 - rates2: creates a function to calulate the ODE for calc_inorganiccarbon_pond
+- pCpHdiagram: creates a open and closed carbonate system based on the model's conditions

 #### *with algal growth:*